-Welcome to the previously published cases in the Applied Ethics in Professional Practice Program (formerly known as the AEPP Case of the Month Club) of the National Institute for Engineering Ethics (NIEE)!
+Welcome to the previously published cases of the Applied Ethics in Professional Practice Program (formerly known as the AEPP Case of the Month Club)!

 Permission for Free Use of Our Cases